alertmanager/alert_manager_docs/docs/installation_manual.md

 **Important:** Be sure to create the index on all Indexers and Search Heads (the Rest API requires the index to know on Search Heads too).

-If you decide to not use the default index `alerts`, don't forget to adjust the configuration during App configuration.
+If you decide to not use the index `alerts`, don't forget to adjust the configuration during App configuration.

 Also make sure, that the User Role has access to your index and searches trough your custom index by default.